nmeum/mach/README.md

 ## Installation

-This software is designed to work with GHC 9.4.7 without requiring any external dependency, i.e. only relying on the bundled library versions.
+This software is intended to work with recent version of GHC without requiring additional external dependencies, i.e. only relying on the libraries bundled with GHC.
+Currently, GHC 9.2 and 9.4 are known to work, newer versions may works as well (if not, patches are more than welcome).
+If a compatible GHC version is available on your system, mach can be installed using [Cabal][cabal web].
+Otherwise, installation using [Guix][guix web] is recommended.
+More details on both installation methods is provided below.

+## Cabal

+Assuming the presence of a supported Haskell toolchain version, mach can be installed using Haskell's Cabal package manager.
-If this GHC version is installed, mach can be installed by cloning the repository and running the following command from the repository root:
+In order to do so, clone the repository and running the following command from the repository root:

     $ cabal install

+If Cabal is configured correctly, the mach executable show be available in your `$PATH`.

+## Guix

+If a supported GHC version is not available on your system (e.g. because the GHC packaged by your distribution is too old) then you can also install mach using [Guix][guix web].
+Guix is a functional [nix][nix web]-like package manager which can be used alongside your distributions package manger.
+Once Guix is installed on your system, you can build mach by cloning the repository and running the following command:

+    $ guix time-machine -C channels.scm -- package -f guix.scm

+If Guix is configured correctly, this should add the mach executable to your user's profile.

 ## Related Work